grumpyjames/birding-almanac/features/a-200-bird-year/part-27-handa.md

 #### Handa Island

-We arrive on another ridiculously good looking beach.
+We arrive on another ridiculously good-looking beach.
 This does manage to fill our shoes with sand on our way to the information hut, unfortunately.

 After a brief use of the facilities and some stashing of unnecessary